Daniel-KM/Omeka-S-module-Statistics/README.md

 TODO
 ----

-- [ ] Fix and finalize statistics for public side and shortcodes.
+- [x] Fix and finalize statistics for public side and shortcodes.
+- [ ] Replace public statistics pages by a block and remove public routes.
 - [ ] Statistics for api.
-- [ ] Add summary in public side.
+- [x] Add summary in public side.
 - [ ] Move some options to site settings.
 - [ ] Store the site id.
 - [ ] Add stats by site.
 - [ ] Check CleanUrl.
 - [ ] Merge the stats page/download and resource.
 - [ ] Improve rights to read/create or filter visitors data on api.
-- [ ] Move all statistics methods from Stat and Hit models to Statistic Helper?
+- [x] Move all statistics methods from Stat and Hit models to Statistic Helper?
 - [ ] Improve stats by item sets.
 - [ ] Add tests.